zulamit/zwallet/content/advanced/cold-storage.md

 There are two options for signing the transaction.
 You can either use a command line tool (with no GUI) or use another phone/device with YWallet that you keep offline.

+{{%notice note%}}
+We recommend using another phone as the signer.
+Please, make sure that it was factory reset and that it was never connected to the Internet.
+{{%/notice %}}

 ### Command Line Tool